-Abstract: International ‘naming and shaming’ campaigns rely on domestic civil society organizations to provide information on local human rights conditions.
-Earlier research takes this flow of information for granted.
-Yet, some governments restrict CSOs to silence criticism, for example limiting access to funding.
-Are such government-imposed restrictions effective?
-Do they reduce international ‘naming and shaming’ campaigns that rely on information by domestic CSOs?
-We argue that on the one hand, restrictions may reduce CSOs’ ability and motives to monitor local abuses.
-On the other hand, CSOs may mobilize against restrictions and find new ways of delivering information on abuses to international publics.
-Using a novel cross-national dataset and in-depth evidence from Egypt, we find that few restrictions indeed trigger greater CSO activity, increasing international shaming.
-Yet, once governments impose multiple restrictions, it becomes harder for CSOs to adapt, resulting in fewer shaming campaigns.
+Abstract: International ‘naming and shaming’ campaigns rely on domestic civil society organizations for information on local human rights conditions.
+To stop this flow of information, some governments restrict civil society organizations, for example by limiting their access to funding.
+Do restrictions reduce international ‘naming and shaming’ campaigns that rely on information by domestic civil society organizations?
+We argue that on the one hand, restrictions may reduce civil society organizations’ ability and motives to monitor local abuses.
+On the other hand, these organizations may mobilize against restrictions and find new ways of delivering information on human rights violations to international publics.
+Using a cross-national dataset and in-depth evidence from Egypt, we find that low numbers of restrictions trigger shaming by international non-governmental organizations.
+Yet, once governments impose multiple types of restrictions, it becomes harder for civil society organizations to adapt, resulting in fewer international shaming campaigns.